Random-access memory: Addressing

-Usually several memory cells share the same address.
-For example, a 4 bit 'wide' RAM chip has 4 memory cells for each address.
-Often the width of the memory and that of the microprocessor are different, for a 32 bit microprocessor, eight 4 bit RAM chips would be needed.
+Usually, several memory cells share the same address.
+For example, a 4-bit-wide RAM chip has four memory cells for each address.
+Often the width of the memory and that of the microprocessor are different; For a 32-bit microprocessor, eight 4-bit RAM chips would be needed.

-Often more addresses are needed than can be provided by a device.
-In that case, external multiplexors to the device are used to activate the correct device that is being accessed.
+Often, more addresses are needed than can be provided by a single device.
+In that case, multiple devices are used, with external multiplexors used to select the device assigned to a specific address range.
+RAM is often byte addressable, although word-addressable RAM also exists.

 Memory hierarchy

-One can read and over-write data in RAM.
-Many computer systems have a memory hierarchy consisting of processor registers, on-die SRAM caches, external caches, DRAM, paging systems and virtual memory or swap space on a hard drive.
-This entire pool of memory may be referred to as "RAM" by many developers, even though the various subsystems can have very different access times, violating the original concept behind the random access term in RAM.
-Even within a hierarchy level such as DRAM, the specific row, column, bank, rank, channel, or interleave organization of the components make the access time variable, although not to the extent that access time to rotating storage media or a tape is variable.
-The overall goal of using a memory hierarchy is to obtain the fastest possible average access time while minimizing the total cost of the entire memory system (generally, the memory hierarchy follows the access time with the fast CPU registers at the top and the slow hard drive at the bottom).
+Many computer systems have a memory hierarchy consisting of processor registers, on-die SRAM caches, external caches, DRAM, memory paging systems and virtual memory or swap space on a SSD or hard drive.
+This entire pool of memory may be referred to as RAM from a programming perspective.
+The overall goal of using a memory hierarchy is to obtain the fastest possible average access time while minimizing the total cost of the entire memory system.

-In many modern personal computers, the RAM comes in an easily upgraded form of modules called memory modules or DRAM modules about the size of a few sticks of chewing gum.
-These can quickly be replaced should they become damaged or when changing needs demand more storage capacity.
-As suggested above, smaller amounts of RAM (mostly SRAM) are also integrated in the CPU and other ICs on the motherboard, as well as in hard-drives, CD-ROMs, and several other parts of the computer system.